baobaozi705/dotIma/README.md

 # dotIma
-create a image consist of dot
+Create a image consist of dot.